aslamhus/aslamhus/README.md

 ## Things I've built recently

+### Video Editor
+I built a vanilla javascript video editor interface that can handle trimming and cropping videos in browser.
+While the editor doesn't perform the video manipulation it exports an object with user edits that can be sent to a server where these operations can be performed.
+You can see a work example here: [https://aslamhusain.com/video-editor/](https://aslamhusain.com/video-editor/)

+### React Table Component
+I other Table component libraries slick and beautiful but often limited in terms of functionality.
+I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.

 ### Backup applet
 Most recently, I used **Linux/Applescript** to build an applet that automates the backup of all the websites on my server.
 A cron job runs the app every month.
 It shows a progress bar that keeps me apprised of the backup status/progress (archiving directories, rsyncing, etc).
 Each backup/snapshot is organised by date and time, and I can customise the needs for each site with a .backupignore file.
 It also sends me an email report if the backup fails or is successful every month.